lujonathanh/BETS/BETS_tutorial.md

 In overview, BETS:

-* takes as input (or multiple replicates) gene matrix and a randomized version of the gene matrix, where each gene's expression has been permuted over time.
+* takes as input (or multiple replicates of) gene matrix and a randomized version of the gene matrix, where each gene's expression has been permuted over time.
 * creates a "run" folder where the input and code are copied.
 * runs the scripts in parallel
 * outputs a network with FDR thresholding performed based off of bootstrap frequencies.

+# Input

+BETS takes in a tab-delimited gene by timepoint file.
+It should have the first column be the genenames, and the columns after be the ordered timepoints (left is earlier, right is later).
+See `data/DREAM/insilico/0mean/insilico_size100_1_0mean_TS-rep-1.txt` as an example.

+`gene   time1   time2 time3 ...
+geneA   0.1 0.1 -0.2    ...
+geneB   0.3 -0.2    -0.1    ...
+...`

+If there are multiple replicates, you instead give a

 # Preparing for a Run

+1. Get to the BETS directory from the command line.
 1. Set the parameters at `code/package_params_cpipeline.sh`
 1. (OPTIONAL) If you want to run on your own computing cluster, modify `code/run_all_parallel_wait.sh`
 1. Package for the cluster